Cocaine Addiction

 Side Effects of Cocaine Abuse

-The use of cocaine can impact many aspects of a person’s well-being, from causing physical and mental issues to leading to problems at home, work, or in one’s social life.
+The use of cocaine can have several negative consequences, from causing physical and mental issues to leading to problems at home, work, or in one’s social life.

 The short-term effects of cocaine use will appear within a few minutes.
 However, these side effects may only last for about 30 minutes, as cocaine is potent but short-lived.